mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 # Results

 The article ended up getting a very positive response.

-It was the most widely reshared article I've ever written.
-My articles are generally not very popular on Twitter, but this one received hundreds of likes and retweets.
-The biggest exposure of the article was getting [tweeted by the Java programming language](https://twitter.com/java/status/918934115558313984).
-They used one of Loraine's cartoons to liven up the tweet.
+My articles are generally not very popular on Twitter, but this one received hundreds of likes and retweets. [@java](https://twitter.com/java/) shared it with their 371,000 followers, using one of the cartoons as the photo.

-{% include image.html file="java-tweet.png" max_width="600px" alt="Java tweeting my article" link_url="https://twitter.com/java/status/918934115558313984" %}
+{% include image.html file="java-tweet.png" max_width="500px" alt="Java tweeting my article" link_url="https://twitter.com/java/status/918934115558313984" %}

 On reddit, one of the [top comments](https://www.reddit.com/r/programming/comments/75wmuw/how_to_do_code_reviews_like_a_human/do9kdx9/) specifically cited the cartoons.

 {% include image.html file="reddit-comment.png" max_width="520px" alt="Reddit comment about cartoons" link_url="https://www.reddit.com/r/programming/comments/75wmuw/how_to_do_code_reviews_like_a_human/do9kdx9/" %}

+# Pretending to be a cartoonist

+I'm a terrible artist.
+I could never be a cartoonist in real life, but working with Loraine let me pretend to be one.

+When I [outsourced my cooking](/taskrabbit-cooking/) to a task service, I realized that I enjoy cooking when I don't have to cook.
+With this project, I discovered how much fun it is to make cartoons when I don't have to draw.

 # Cost